 Rules can seem lame and restrictive, but they can prevent your trunk or treat event from dissolving into total chaos.
 Don’t be afraid to set and share clear rules whether they revolve around costumes, treats, interactions, littering, arrival times, or musical spells.

 Not sure what to say?
-Complete this sentence as much as you’d like for some ideas:
+Complete this sentence as many times as you’d like for some ideas:

 ‘It would totally suck if someone _________ at my trunk or treat event.’